 - Enable Allow Bluetooth requests with device locked.

 You’re not supposed to do this anymore

 After all of this, you may ask why aren’t Google and OEMs in general happy about this feature.
 Well, the reason you’re not allowed to use your voice for unlocking your phone is strictly security-related.
 As I said above, voice unlock is probably the weakest security measure you can have on your phone, because it’s very gullible.

 Anyone can try to imitate your voice.
-While the phone won’t unlock 9 times out of 10, it could the 10th time.
+While the phone won’t unlock 9 times out of 10, it could be the 10th time.
 Despite all the efforts and recent big improvements, the voice-recognition technology is simply not advanced enough to distinguish your voice from others with 100% accuracy.

 Because of that, Google decided to limit this feature for your own sake.
 And that makes sense, especially in the age when everybody is concerned about their privacy and online security.
-They went even step further and now you can only trigger the Assistant and see personal results (if you choose to), but unlocking the device with the voice match is not an option anymore.
+They went even a step further and now you can only trigger the Assistant and see personal results (if you choose to), but unlocking the device with the voice match is not an option anymore.

 Users might still object.
 And I’m with them.
 Android is Android because of the freedom it provides.
 People should be able to do what they want, even if it means sacrificing a little privacy.
 After all, no one is completely safe on the internet today.
 So, why don’t give them a choice?
 Don’t forget to check our Twitter or Facebook pages for more insights on Android and iOS.